renhongl/ap/README.md

-# applicationPlatform
+# ApplicationPlatform
-1:It is a app sotre.
+1:It is an application sotre.
-2:ChatRoom
+2:Have a chat room.
+3:Have a music player.
+4:Have a love fish game.